-They have an EHCP and are attending the nearest school allocated by the Local Authority, identified in their most current EHCP as meeting their needs, or a nearer qualifying school and live more than 3 miles from their allocated school.
+A young person will qualify for Travel Assistance if they are a resident of the Wokingham Borough and have an EHCP.
+They must be attending their nearest education/training provider allocated by the Local Authority, identified in their most current EHCP as meeting their needs, or a nearer qualifying provider.